selimAP/selimAP/README.md

 - 🌱 **I am currently learning Javascript.**

-- 👨‍💻 **i try to upload all my projects to github because i don't have a portfolio yet**
+- 👨‍💻 **I try to upload all my projects to github because i don't have a portfolio yet**

 <!-- - 📫 How to reach me **subham.raoniar@gmail.com** -->